Religious liberalism: Unitarian Universalism and "liberal religion"

-The term liberal religion has been used by Unitarian Christians, as well as Unitarian Universalists, to refer to their own brand of religious liberalism; the term has also been used by non-Unitarians, such as Quakers.
-The Journal of Liberal Religion was published by the Unitarian Ministerial Union, Meadville Theological School, and Universalist Ministerial Association from 1939 to 1949, and was edited by James Luther Adams, an influential Unitarian theologian.
-Fifty years later, a new version of the journal was published in an online format from 1999 to 2009.
+The Journal of Liberal Religion was published by the Unitarian Ministerial Union, Meadville Theological School, and the Universalist Ministerial Association from 1939 to 1949, edited by James Luther Adams, an influential Unitarian theologian.
+A new version of the journal was published online from 1999 to 2009.

+The term has also been used by Quakers (Religious Society of Friends) to describe their tradition.